Top Code Editors in 2023

 You can download the code editor here.
-Notepad++ also comes with an extensive online help, community, and online documentation, which you can review here.
+Notepad++ also comes with extensive online help, community, and online documentation, which you can review here.
 Other resources include source code repository access, release key, plugins, and more.

 Formerly known as TextWrangerl, BBEdit is a multi-purpose text and code editor for macOS that uses the same award-winning technology and user interface as BBEdit, the parent company, Bare Bones Software most popular professional HTML and text editor.